John Alexander Dowie: Chicago

-In the aftermath of this legal and public relations defeat, Dowie moved to Chicago in 1890.
+After this legal and public relations defeat, Dowie moved to Chicago in 1890.
 After a few unsuccessful years, he gained fame by his activities on property rented adjacent to the World's Fair in 1893.
-There he staged elaborate "Divine Healings" in front of large audiences drawn from attendees to the fair.
+He staged elaborate "Divine Healings" in front of large audiences drawn from attendees to the fair.
 Many of these "healings" were staged: Dowie used audience plants and other dubious methods.
 For instance, he arranged for carefully screened individuals to be brought on stage to be healed.
 Dowie appeared to cure a range of psychosomatic illnesses with his stagecraft.

-With the growth in numbers of Dowie's following in Chicago, in 1894 he established the Zion Tabernacle downtown.
+With the growth of Dowie's following in Chicago, in 1894, he established the Zion Tabernacle downtown.
 He held regular services for large crowds at Chicago's Central Music Hall.
 He launched his own publishing house, Zion Publishing, and started a weekly newsletter titled Leaves of Healing.

-In 1896 Dowie disbanded the International Divine Healing Association to form the Christian Catholic Church in Zion.
-He renamed it as the Christian Catholic Apostolic Church in 1903.
+In 1896, Dowie disbanded the International Divine Healing Association to form the Christian Catholic Church in Zion.
+He renamed it the Christian Catholic Apostolic Church in 1903.

 By the late 1890s, Zion headquarters had moved to the seven-story Zion Home on Michigan Avenue.
-This building also housed many worshippers in residence from all walks of life; nearby were the New Zion Tabernacle, Zion Junior School, Zion College, Zion Printing, and the Zion Hall of Seventies.
+The building also housed many worshippers in residence from all walks of life; nearby were the New Zion Tabernacle, Zion Junior School, Zion College, Zion Printing, and the Zion Hall of Seventies.
 Dowie also established the Zion Home of Hope, more Zion Tabernacles, and various healing homes in Chicago.
 He leased Chicago's Auditorium Building to accommodate the swelling crowds attending his services.
-Beyond Chicago, his teaching spread through evangelists and publications across the U.S. and around the world.
-As his following expanded, Dowie also faced considerable criticism.
-In 1895 he was in court fighting charges that he was practicing medicine without a license.
+Beyond Chicago, his teaching spread through evangelists and publications across the U.S. and worldwide.
+Dowie faced considerable criticism as his following expanded.
+In 1895, he was in court fighting charges of practicing medicine without a license.